DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

               'sp600': sp600_barchart}
 ```

-The code below reads the data from the csv file, stores it to a DataFrame object, and saves the extracted information using [pickle](https://docs.python.org/3/library/pickle.html)
+The code below reads the data from the csv file, stores it to a DataFrame object, and saves the extracted information using pickle

 ```python
 for i in input_file:

     # Read data to a DataFrame
     data = pd.read_csv(input_file[i])
     # Exclude the last line since it does not contain a ticker
     data = data[:-1]

     # Create a list containing the tickers
     for j in range(len(data['Symbol'])):
         sp_barchart[i].append(data['Symbol'].iloc[j])

     # Save the list to a file
     with open(output_file[i], 'wb') as f:
         pickle.dump(sp_barchart[i], f)
     f.close()
 ```

-Check the number of constituents, it should be equal to 505 according to [S&P Dow Jones Indices](https://us.spindices.com/indices/equity/sp-500)
+Check the number of constituents, it should be equal to 505 according to S&P Dow Jones Indices website

 ```python